digumx/pvs-assignment-2-git/answers.md

 case split is apparent from the `IF` in the definition of `maj2`, it is automatically handled by `(smash)`, and `(smash)` completes the proof.

+Now, we prove the lemma `Maj2_0_Vz_Null` which states that if the counter returned by `maj2` is 0, then `vz` returned by it must be null.
+We prove this by induction.
+The base case can be proven by direct rewrites, and `(assert)` suffices.
+For the induction case, we case split based on the `IF` in the definition of `maj2`.
+For all cases other than the last `ELSE`, we must have a contradiction, as the counter cannot be zero after the vote.
+In the last `ELSE` case, rewriting gives us that the output for `vz` must be `NULL`.
+Thus, using `(smash)`, we can automatically perform the case splits, reductions and rewrites to conclude the proof.

-Our proof strategy is to emulate the proof submitted in Assignment 1, and we see that in that proof in one case, we talk about the stretch of latestmost votes where a single candidate was being tracked and argue that this candidate must have recieved the majority for this stretch.
-This stretch, in our case, is `vz`, and to argue the majority, we prove our first invariant `Maj2_Inv1`, which states that for all `v: VoteSequence`, the tracked candidate holds majority in `vz`.
+Our proof strategy is to emulate the proof submitted in Assignment 1, and we see that in that proof in one case, we talk about the stretch of latestmost votes where a single candidate was being tracked and argue about the majority for this stretch.
+This stretch, in our case, is `vz`, and to argue the about the majority, we prove our first invariant  `Maj2_Inv1`, which states that for all `v: VoteSequence`, the candidate tracked at the end of the sequence leads over all other candidates combined by the value of the counter at that point.

-#### Proof of Maj2_Inv1:
+We prove this by using `(induct v)`.
+The base case involves direct rewriting as all conditionals in all definitions are resolved, and `(assert)` should suffice.

+For the inductive case, we must case split based on the `IF` condition within `maj2`, and we do this and simplify in a single step using `(smash)`.
+In the first case we have that the counter before the last vote was 0, and we apply `Maj2_0_Vz_Null` to rewrite the `vz` before the last vote to `Null` in the consequent, and rewrite directly using `(assert)` to complete the proof.
+Since in the other cases all conditionals are fully resolved, direct rewriting will prove the sequent, and the `(smash)` used to split the cases should handle these cases automatically.

 Now we wish to prove our correctness theorem by strong induction over the size of `VoteSequence`.
 To do this, we define the lemma
 `Maj2_Inv` which says that for all natural number `N`, and for all `v: VoteSequence` of size at most `N`, and for all `c: Candidate`,